-You haven’t been living under a rock for the past six weeks, so I know that you are aware of the mass shutdowns, quarantines and social distancing orders that are in place due to the coronavirus pandemic.
+You haven't been living under a rock for the past six weeks, so I know that you are aware of the mass shutdowns, quarantines, and social distancing orders that are in place due to the coronavirus pandemic.
 Many of you know people who have contracted the virus.
 Some of you may even have tested positive yourselves.
-In a time like this, the most prudent thing that you can do is to take care of yourself.
+In a time like this, the most prudent thing you can do is take care of yourself.
 Your family law case will be here when you are back up and healthy.

-A loss of employment can also cause fissures in your marriage
+A loss of employment can also cause fissures in your marriage.

-Cool down and consider an alternative to the traditional divorce process
+Cool down and consider an alternative to the traditional divorce process.

-This is where I tell you that not all divorce attorneys are going to stir the pot and kick the metaphorical hornet’s nest that is your marriage.
+This is where I tell you that not all divorce attorneys will stir the pot and kick the metaphorical hornet's nest that is your marriage.
 Most attorneys would prefer that you not get divorced in the first place.
 If a divorce is necessary, the family law attorneys at the Law Office of Bryan Fagan would like to help you craft an agreement with your spouse that upholds your rights and those of your children before any other considerations are made.

 What exactly is a collaborative divorce?

 The best way that I can describe a collaborative divorce is that it is a divorce where you and your spouse can work together to protect the best interests of your children and yourselves.
 Technically, a typical divorce can also be described in this manner.
 However, we all have heard the horror stories of divorces gone wrong from friends and family.
 Fortunately, those divorces do not occur with any great regularity, but they nevertheless do happen.
 Collaborative divorces seek to take advantage of your and your spouse's desire to work together to achieve a mutually agreeable end to your marriage.